Every year, around 400 families receive the news that their child has cancer of the spine or a brain tumour. Each family’s journey is different.

 The doctors believe the tumour will return.
 An earlier diagnosis would have given Blake a better chance.
 We need more research so there are better treatment options – to give our children a better chance of a better life.

-Blake was three years old when he was diagnosed with medulloblastoma – a brain tumour.
+“Our little boy was a healthy, happy three-year-old until September 2013.
+Our lives then changed forever.
+Blake was three years old when he was diagnosed with medulloblastoma – a brain tumour.”
+His mum, Llian, tells their story.